withmartian/adapters/README.md

 ## Setting up Pre-commit

 Make sure to install the pre-commit plugins before contributing to the lib. `poetry run pre-commit install`.
-This should enable pre-commit plugin, and should be done after the install.
+This should enable pre-commit plugin, and should be done after the installation.

 To run pre-commit manually: `poetry run pre-commit run --all-files`